AKrekhovetskyi/github-search/README.md

 ## Usage

+Populate the [`input.json`](./input.json) file with the required query parameters.

 To run the search script, use the following command:

 ```sh
 dotenv run -- python -m src.search input.json
 ```

-Replace `input.json` with the path to your input file containing search parameters.
+Your can replace `input.json` with the path to your input file containing search parameters.

 Add [-O](https://docs.python.org/3/using/cmdline.html#cmdoption-O) flag to the command above if the script is supposed to be run in production.